 Students are asked to exercise thoughtful and appropriate discretion in all their relationships.
-Consensual sexual intimacy is not permitted for students at Deerfield.
+Sexual intimacy is not permitted for students at Deerfield.

 Incidents of sexual intimacy are dealt with by the Dean of Students Office in conjunction with parents, advisors, the counseling staff, and the Health Center.
-The school may take action up to and including required counseling, Letters of Reprimand, meetings with advisors, and discussions with parents/guardians.
+The school may take action including but not limited to required counseling, Letters of Reprimand, meetings with advisors, and discussions with parents/guardians.
 Repeated disregard for the Sexual Intimacy Policy may be grounds for suspension or other disciplinary response.

 In Massachusetts the age when a person can consent to intercourse is 16 and for touching another’s private areas is 14.
-Legally, students under these ages cannot consent to sexual activities.
+Legally, students under those ages cannot consent to those activities.
 Students should be aware that sexual activity with others under those ages constitutes the crimes of Statutory Rape and Indecent Sexual Assault on a Child respectively.
-It is illegal to engage in any intimate contact without another’s full consent.
+It is never legal to engage in any intimate contact without another’s full consent.

 All cases of unwanted sexual contact and/or rape should be reported to the Dean of Students, the Dean of the Faculty or the Head of School.
 If there is reasonable suspicion that a student under 16 has engaged in intercourse, the Dean of Students has a legal obligation to report to the Department of Children and Families.